 The trouble is, this belief is antithetical to the biblical gospel.
 The biblical message of the gospel is that God makes the deaf hear, the blind see, and the dead breathe life.
 No President, whether Mormon or Fundamental Baptist, can advance God's kingdom in the hearts of men through political means.
 No President, whether nominal Christian or atheist, can hinder the advance of God's kingdom.

-I'll close with a revealing anecdote from this article on SBC President Frank Page's conversations with the 2008 candidates:
+this article on SBC President Frank Page's conversations with the 2008 candidates:

 *[edit: This particular point has been contested in the comments and backed up with enough detail that I am not able to say confidently that my original interpretation of the published news reports is correct.]